This is a lesson myself and other Entrepreneurs have learned the hard way over the years. Not all business is good business.

 She began half-ass apologizing and tried to act as if she didn’t just scream at me for 20 minutes.

 This was now the 3rd negative encounter with this woman and I knew exactly what to do.
-I have made many mistakes in the past continuing doing business with bad people and every time
+I have made many mistakes in the past continuing doing business with bad people and every time is has bit me in the you know what.

 After she pleaded her case to stay as my client, and I respectfully told her that wasn’t an option, her true colors came out again as she began to scream and yell and hang up the phone.